Live Resin vs Rosin: Which Is Right for You?

 live resin

-In short, live resin is a cannabis concentrate produced from newly harvested cannabis that is frozen at ultra-low temperatures shortly after harvest.
-From there, like many other concentrates, the plant material is blasted using a solvent such as butane, propane, or ethanol.
-The resulting extract is then purged and pressed.
+In short, live resin is a cannabis concentrate produced from freshly harvested cannabis that is frozen at ultra-low temperatures shortly after harvest.
+Like many other extracts, the plant material is blasted using a solvent such as butane, heptane, or propane.
+The resulting extract is then purged, and the result can be of varying consistencies, including sugar or sauce.

-Many consider live resin to be one of the highest-quality concentrate products because of its unusual extraction method.
-“Live” (fresh) cannabis flower, of course, allows manufacturers to skip the drying and curing process that is required by other extraction methods.
+Many consider live resin to be one of the highest-quality concentrate products because of its extraction method.

 Why is live resin so valuable and sought after?

-With so many steps required, more than half of all the terpenes, cannabinoids, and other components of the flower are lost during these processes.
-Live resin’s claim to fame is maintaining, as much as possible, the original terpene profile of the freshly harvested marijuana plant from which it is derived.
-As a result, you’ll often find live resin is much richer in flavor, scent, and potency than many other types of marijuana extract.
+Live resin’s claim to fame is maintaining, as much as possible, the original terpene profile of the freshly harvested cannabis plant from which it is derived.
+As a result, you’ll often find live resin is much richer in flavor, scent, and potency than many other types of cannabis extract.

 What’s the Difference Between Rosin and Live Rosin?